40843245/Visual-Studio/Breakpoint/Breakpoint.md

 # Breakpoint
 ## How to insert Breakpoint?
 ### 1th way
-1. Click with the left mouse at the gray line at left of line number.
+1. Left click at the gray line at left of line number.

 For example,